 Blood normally flows from the right atrium to the right ventricle through the tricuspid valve.
 In tricuspid atresia, the valve is replaced by a plate or membrane that does not open.
 The right ventricle therefore does not receive blood normally and is often small.
 Babies with this defect often appear bluish after birth and may need specialized care early in life.

 In an embryo, the aorta and the pulmonary artery are initially a single vessel.
 During normal development, that vessel splits to form the two major arteries, the aorta and the pulmonary artery.
-If that split does not occur, the child is born with a single common great blood vessel called the truncus arteriosus.
+If that split does not happen, the child is born with a single common great blood vessel called the truncus arteriosus.
 There usually is a hole between the ventricles associated with this defect.
 The valve leading into the truncus arteriosus may be very abnormal.

 Ventricular Septal Defect (VSD)

 If a congenital heart defect is suspected, your doctor will likely refer you to a pediatric cardiologist.
-After a complete physical examination, including evaluation of the baby's heart rate and blood pressure, the cardiologist probably will order an electrocardiogram (EKG).
+After a complete physical examination, including evaluation of the baby's heart rate and blood pressure, the cardiologist will order an electrocardiogram (EKG).
 EKGs are performed by placing small pads (called leads) on the child's chest, which are wired to a monitor that records and prints out the electrical signals of the heart.

 The cardiologist will often order an echocardiogram, which provides detailed images of the heart by using ultrasound.
 Specialized ultrasound waves can demonstrate all of the heart chambers and valves, the great arteries arising from the heart, and the direction and speed of blood flow in various areas of the heart.
 Echocardiograms also can evaluate whether the heart is squeezing and relaxing normally.
 Echocardiograms are the primary tool for diagnosing congenital heart defects.